A Little About Myself

 The reason I got into training was because of my German Shepherd - Shay!
 He is the original Loveable Rogue and he certainly hasn't been an easy ride!
 I was adamant he was the dog for me and that I needed to transform into the owner for him.
 I had to learn, change and develop alongside Shay which has, in turn, led me to where I am today!
 If I can help just one family change their mind about rehoming a dog due to behavioural struggles then I will achieve my dream.

 I still invest a lot of my time and money into keeping up to date with modern training methods, behavioural studying and career development to ensure I am providing the best service I can.
 I started by completing a Level 4 Advanced Canine Behaviour Diploma.
 I then completed the Pro Dog Trainer course through AbsoluteDogs.
 Recently, I have attended numerous seminars and practical courses through the Institute of Modern Dog Trainers (IMDT) and passed their assessment with Distinction in July 2019.
-Lastly, I have also qualified to be a Dog Training College 'Approved Instructor'.
-I try to continually develop my knowledge and skills.
+I have also qualified to be a Dog Training College 'Approved Instructor'.
+I try to continually develop my knowledge and skills, and I am currently studying towards my accreditation with the Gundog Trainers Academy.
 Just like I say to my students - learning is never done!
 I always knew office work wasn't for me and I feel incredibly lucky to be working, living and breathing within my passion today.

 Aylsham Dog Training is the home of the Lovable Rogue and is one of the few training centers in North Norfolk that openly welcomes and invites dogs and owners with behavioural struggles!
 We use modern, positive-reward based training methods to achieve real-life results.
 We are not just your average dog business!
 Just like our walks, the training is no walk in the park.
 Loveable Rogue training is simple but not always easy!
 Whereas our walking is pain-free and easy for the owners, but not always simple for our walkers!
 We like to pride our selves on being a premium service and you won’t find us doing laps in any recreational grounds in the area!